Milla Jovovich: Music

-Jovovich has contributed tracks to several of her film soundtracks, including The Million Dollar Hotel (2000) and Dummy (2002), and has also provided songs for the soundtracks of films in which she has not acted such as Underworld (2003) produced by musician Danny Lohner, who was the bass player in Nine Inch Nails for many years.
-Her song "The Gentlemen Who Fell" was featured on The Rules of Attraction soundtrack in 2002.
-In 2001, Jovovich was one of many celebrities whose vocals were featured in a cover of "We are Family" to raise money for the American Red Cross.
+Jovovich has contributed tracks to soundtracks of several of her own films, including The Million Dollar Hotel (2000) and Dummy (2002), and for others films such as Underworld (2003) produced by musician Danny Lohner, who was the bass player in Nine Inch Nails for many years.
+Her song "The Gentlemen Who Fell" is on The Rules of Attraction soundtrack of 2002.
+In 2001, Jovovich joined many celebrities whose vocals were featured in a cover of "We are Family" to raise money for the American Red Cross.
 She has appeared as guest vocalist on the song "Former Lover" on Deepak Chopra's album, A Gift of Love II: Oceans of Ecstasy (2002) and Legion of Boom (2004) by The Crystal Method.

-Beginning in 2003, Jovovich commenced to work with musician Maynard James Keenan, of Tool and A Perfect Circle, on his Industrial side project Puscifer, contributing vocals to the track "REV 22:20," which was featured on various film soundtracks in its original or a remixed form.
-As of January 2009, she can be heard collaborating with Maynard and Danny Lohner on the Puscifer track called, "The Mission."
-She also performed the song at the first live Puscifer performance on February 13, 2009, in Las Vegas, Nevada.
-Danny Lohner, and longtime music collaborator Chris Brenner currently continue to record and perform with Jovovich, who has made several highly praised appearances in recent years.
+Beginning in 2003, Jovovich worked with musician Maynard James Keenan, of Tool and A Perfect Circle, on his Industrial side project Puscifer, contributing vocals to the track "REV 22:20", which was featured on various film soundtracks in its original or a remixed form.
+In January 2009, she collaborated with Maynard and Danny Lohner on the Puscifer track called, "The Mission".
+She performed the song at the first live Puscifer performance on February 13, 2009, in Las Vegas, Nevada.
+Danny Lohner, and longtime music collaborator Chris Brenner record and perform with Jovovich, who has made several highly praised appearances.

 A new single called "Electric Sky" was released on May 18, 2012, and presented at the Life Ball.
-In 2017, she collaborated in the single "Attention of Ernest Shalubin."
-Jovovich continues to write songs which she refers to as "demos," and which are provided for free in MP3 format on her official website.
-She provides license to freely download and remix the tracks, but reserves the right to sell and issue them.
+In 2017, she collaborated in the single "Attention of Ernest Shalubin".
+Jovovich writes songs which she refers to as "demos", freely downloadable from her website with license to remix the tracks and reserved right to sell and issue them.